How to Safely Thaw Frozen Pipes: Step-by-Step Guide & Prevention

 Get matched with companies for your specific needs

 A frozen pipe can go from a minor inconvenience to a full-blown household emergency in just a few hours.
-When ice forms inside your water lines, the expanding pressure can crack or burst the pipe — and the resulting water damage can cost tens of thousands of dollars to repair.
+When ice forms inside your water lines, expanding pressure can crack or burst the pipe, and according to State Farm's latest data (January 2024 through June 2025), more than 20,000 frozen-pipe claims have been filed, totaling over $628 million in paid losses, with the average claim payment now exceeding $30,000.
+Water damage and freezing together account for nearly 23% of all U.S. homeowners insurance losses.
 The good news is that with the right approach, most homeowners can safely thaw frozen pipes themselves using tools they already own.

-This guide covers everything you need to know: how to spot a frozen pipe before it bursts, the safest thawing methods ranked by effectiveness, what dangerous shortcuts to avoid, and when it's time to call in a professional.
-We'll also walk you through what to do immediately if a pipe does burst — and how to make sure it never happens again next winter.
+This 2026 guide covers everything you need to know: how to spot a frozen pipe before it bursts, the safest thawing methods ranked by effectiveness, dangerous shortcuts to avoid, and when it's time to call a professional.
+We'll also walk you through what to do immediately if a pipe does burst, current 2026 repair costs, and how to make sure it never happens again next winter.

 Key Pinch Points